bigskysoftware/hypermedia-systems-book/CH13_ExtendingTheHyperviewClient.typ

   `Hyperview.renderChildren()`.- Set the components as children or props of `Swipeable`.

 #asciiart(
-  "images/diagram/hyperview-components.txt",
-  caption: [Rendering delegation between the client and the custom components])
+  "images/diagram/hyperview-components.txt", caption: [Rendering delegation between the client and the custom components], )

 This code may be hard to follow if you’ve never worked with React or React Native.
 That’s OK.
 The important takeaway is: we can write code to translate